 The CDBG-DR/MIT Program provides an at-a-glance view of key performance indicators relevant to the Program and its objectives through Financial Dashboards.
 These web-based Financial Dashboards are available through a secure web portal and are designed with assigned credentials to prevent unauthorized use of information.
-The data presented is updated daily from Yardi, providing an up-to-date tracking of the grant financial information and allowing customization to meet specific needs of a division, area, or the CDBG-DR/MIT Program.
-A view of the portal, which is for authorized personnel only, is shown in Figure 4.
+The data presented is updated daily from Yardi, providing an up-to-date tracking of the grant financial information and allowing customization to meet the specific needs of a division, area, or the CDBG-DR/MIT Program.
+Figure 4 shows a view of the portal, which is accessible only to authorized personnel.